Kamian404/Yrni-Shares/README.md

 <br><br>
 ## FAQs

 Are you a bot?
-No, a WeakAura does the messaging and inviting for me (this is what a bot would say...).
+No, my Addon (https://www.curseforge.com/wow/addons/lockoutshare-y) does the messaging and inviting for me (this is what a bot would say...).
 Can you share Dragon Soul/Mogu'shan Vault/ToT/SoO[M]/BFA dungeons - Unfortunately not, due to Blizzard limitations.
 What do you get from doing this? - Heart reacts on Discord mostly.
 I do love getting messages when people get drops from my shares though.